cryostatio/cryostat-legacy/HTTP_API.md

 * #### `RecordingsPostHandler`

     ###### synopsis
-    Uploads a recording from the client to Container JFR's archive.
+    Uploads a recording from the client to Cryostat's archive.

     ###### request
     `POST /api/v1/recordings`

     The recording should be uploaded in a form with the name `recording`.
-    The filename of the recording must be in the following format, which is the same format that Container JFR uses for recordings it saves itself (all fields in brackets are optional):
+    The filename of the recording must be in the following format, which is the same format that Cryostat uses for recordings it saves itself (all fields in brackets are optional):
     ```
     [$TARGET_NAME]_[$RECORDING_NAME]_[$DATE]T[$TIME]Z[.$COUNTER][.jfr]